Implementation of New Features Policy

 - We schedule features based on a variety of factors.

 - Our Atlassian Bug Fixing Policy is distinct from this process.

 - Atlassian provides consistent updates on the top 20 issues.

 How to track what features are being implemented

 When a new feature or improvement is scheduled, the 'fix-for' version will be indicated in the Jira issue.
 This happens for the upcoming release only.
 We maintain roadmaps for more distant releases internally, but because these roadmaps are often pre-empted by changing customer demands, we do not publish them.

 How Atlassian chooses what to implement

-In every major release we aim to implement highly requested features, but it is not the only determining factor.
+In every major server release we aim to implement highly requested features, but it isn't the only determining factor.
 Other factors include:

 - Customer contact: We get the chance to meet customers and hear their successes and challenges at Atlassian Summit, Atlassian Unite, developer conferences, and road shows.

 - Customer interviews: All product managers at Atlassian do customer interviews.
 Our interviews are not simply to capture a list of features, but to understand our customers' goals and plans.

 - Community forums: There are large volumes of posts on the Atlassian Community, of votes and comments on jira.atlassian.com, and of conversations on community forums like groups on LinkedIn.

 - Customer Support: Our support team provides clear insights into the issues that are challenging for customers, and which are generating the most calls to support